-- Remove the battery. - If there's any alcohol solution remaining in the phone, carefully wipe it off or allow it to air dry before installing your new battery. - If your new battery didn't come with adhesive preinstalled, refer to this guide for help replacing the adhesive strips. - Perform a force restart after reassembly.
+- Remove the battery. - If there's any alcohol solution remaining in the phone, carefully wipe it off or allow it to air dry before installing your new battery. - ☑ Use this guide to install new battery adhesive strips. - Perform a force restart after reassembly.
 This can prevent several issues and simplify troubleshooting.